LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAnalytics/key-terms-concepts.md

 {: .important}
 For an in-depth introduction to MACS, its benefits, its scoring, and more, see [here](https://knowledge.liveperson.com/data-reporting-meaningful-automated-conversation-score-(macs).html) in the Knowledge Center.
 For information on using MACS within Bot Analytics, see [here](bot-analytics-macs.html) in this Developer Center.

+#### Intent Match Rate
+This metric is the percentage of consumer questions that were matched with intents, patterns, Regex, exact value matches, evaluated options, or Knowledge Base articles.
+Be aware that the system doesn’t make a determination as to whether a match was a false positive.

 ### Containment of bot conversations

 #### Bot disengaged